 It’s important to us that you get your claims paid.
 The most essential thing to remember with claims is that we must receive all the necessary documentation within 60 days of the treatment.

 Healthy pets on Option 1 & 2 are rewarded after 2 years with a no-claim discounted premium.
 Routine care claims will not affect your claim status.

 How can I pay my premiums?

 We offer both monthly and annual payment options to all our members.
-Our annual payment members pay one lump sum discounted premium via bank EFT once a year on the anniversary of their joining.
+Our Option 1 & 2 annual payment members pay one discounted lump sum premium via bank EFT once a year on the anniversary of their joining.
 Should you choose monthly payments, we deduct your premiums via an automatic debit order from the bank account you specify.
 All cover will automatically lapse after 15 days, in the event that your premium is not paid.

 Will my premiums increase every year?

 All premiums have to increase marginally every year to allow us to keep up with innovation and rising costs.
 This is important so we can continue to offer the best vet care available, without compromising cover and benefits.
 We work hard to limit increases, and not to compromise on our comprehensive policy offerings.